-For further information about WSU course requirements and the transfer of credit before you apply, contact Jane Kinkel (509-358-7537 or firstname.lastname@example.org).
+For further information about WSU course requirements and the transfer of credit before you apply, contact Becki Meehan (509-358-7630) or (firstname.lastname@example.org).

 Learn more by making an appointment.

 Thank you for your interest in graduate study at WSU Spokane!

 Admission to one of WSU Spokane's graduate programs requires acceptance into the WSU Graduate School.
 While the requirements differ for each master's degree program, they share these:

 - A 3.0 GPA from the last 60 semester hours or 90 quarter hours.

 - Letters of recommendation or letters of intent.

 Application forms are available on-line , by calling 509-358-7978, or in the Student Affairs office in the Academic Center.